 Normally the only contact individual beekeepers will have with the National Bee Unit is though the occasional visit of an Inspector or in the unfortunate event that they need to report one of the notifiable bee diseases in their hives.
 The BeeBase website does however have some useful resources including e-learning and maps of reported disease outbreaks.

 The British Beekeeping Association (BBKA)

 The BBKA was founded in 1874 and today represents at a national level the interests of some 25,000 amateur beekeepers in the UK.
-It operates through some 67 associations in the UK (such as the BSBKA), with most associations being part of regional groups (Dorset BKA in our case) for ease of administration and the sharing of local knowledge and expertise.
-When you become a Registered member of the BSBKA we will action your BBKA membership.
+It operates through some 67 associations in the UK (such as the North Dorset BKA), with most associations being part of regional groups (Dorset BKA in our case) for ease of administration and the sharing of local knowledge and expertise.
+When you become a Registered member of the North Dorset BKA you will have access to BBKA benefits because we register you with them.
 All courses, modules and examinations are to standards set and administered by the BBKA.
 All Registered members receive a monthly colour magazine (the BBKA News).
 Website: www.bbka.org.uk

 Dorset BKA events and contact details for the other Dorset associations.
 The DBKA produces a magazine called Honeycraft, which since early 2018 has been produced and distributed to Dorset association members electronically.
 Website: https://www.dorsetbka.com/

 A number of people post beekeeping blogs on the Internet.
 Among those which some association members find interesting are: